 Meaning and purpose keep us engaged and energised even when we encounter setbacks and loss.
 They nourish the soul, inspire the imagination, and fuel our actions.
 This makes them vital resources when facing long-term, ongoing challenges such as the ecological and climate crisis.

 The best way to rediscover a sense of meaning and purpose is to reconnect, with the world and the people around you.

 Reconnection can take many different forms.
 You might decide to spend more time in nature.
 Maybe you’ll grow herbs on your windowsill, or put bird-feeders in your garden.
 Perhaps you’ll seek out a supportive community… or create one.
-You might simply focus on ‘being of service’ – to family, or friends, or animals, or the wider community – so that you develop, as Catherine Ingram puts it, “a sense that you are being well used, like good compost in the field of life.”
+You might focus on ‘being of service’ – to family, or friends, or animals, or the wider community – so that you develop, as Catherine Ingram puts it, “a sense that you are being well used, like good compost in the field of life.”